hirnwunde/GCodeAFMotorV2/README.md

  - add support for manual movement of X & Y (four buttons, maybe a fifth for fast move)
  - add servo for Z
+ - send actual position to PC-Software[VB.Net] (software has to be coded)